-- LEAP 2025 Accessibility and Accommodations Manual: provides information about accessibility features and accommodations - LEAP 2025 Technology Enhanced Item Types: provides a summary of technology enhanced items students may encounter - Achievement Level Descriptors: descriptions of the knowledge, skills, and cognitive processes that students should demonstrate with relative consistency and accuracy at each level of achievement - LEAP 360: non-summative assessment system; includes diagnostic and interim assessments
+- LEAP Accessibility and Accommodations Manual: provides information about accessibility features and accommodations - LEAP Technology Enhanced Item Types: provides a summary of technology-enhanced items students may encounter - Achievement Level Descriptors: descriptions of the knowledge, skills, and cognitive processes that students should demonstrate with relative consistency and accuracy at each level of achievement - LEAP 360: non-summative assessment system; includes diagnostic and interim assessments

+EAGLE

-EAGLE: instructional resources in grade-level documents that teachers can download from the webpage and incorporate into their daily instruction; contact school test coordinator for instructions on accessing the files.
+• instructional resources in grade-level documents that teachers can download and incorporate into their daily instruction; contact school test coordinator for instructions on accessing the files.
 For more information, refer to A Teacher's Guide to LEAP 360.

-DRC Insight Portal (eDIRECT)
+DRC INSIGHT Portal (eDIRECT):

-- includes access to tutorials, manuals, and user guides INSIGHTTM - Online Tools Training: allows students to become familiar with the tools available in the online testing platform; also available through this link using the Chrome browser - LEAP 2025 Grade 8 Practice Test: helps prepare students for the tests
+- Includes access to tutorials, manuals, and user guides INSIGHTTM - Online Tools Training: allows students to become familiar with the tools available in the online testing platform; also available through this link using the Chrome browser - LEAP Grade 8 Practice Test: helps prepare students for the tests

-K-12 Math Planning Resources
+K-12 Mathematics Planning Resources Library

-- K-12 Louisiana Student Standards for Math: explains the development of and lists the math content standards for Louisiana students - Grade 8 Mathematics Teachers Companion Document 2.0: contains descriptions of each standard to answer questions about the standard's meaning and how it applies to student knowledge and performance - Grade 8 Learning Acceleration Guidance: reference guide for teachers to help them more quickly identify the specific remedial standards necessary for every standard, includes information on content emphasis - K-12 LSSM Alignment to Rigor: provides explanations and a standards-based alignment to assist teachers in providing a rigorous education
+- K-12 Louisiana Student Standards for Math: explains the development of and lists the math content standards for Louisiana students - Grade 8 Mathematics Teachers Companion Document 2.0: contains descriptions of each standard to answer questions about the standard's meaning and how it applies to student knowledge and performance - Grade 8 Remediation Guide: reference guide for teachers to help them more quickly identify the specific remedial standards necessary for every standard, includes information on content emphasis - K-12 LSSM Alignment to Rigor: provides explanations and a standards-based alignment to assist teachers in providing a rigorous education